unahouExosite/docs/widget/README.md

 ![Read Portal Resources Example](images/read_portal_resources_example.png)

-It's also possible to use the [read](#read) widget API to get data from the One Platform.
+It's also possible to use the `read` widget API function to get data from the One Platform.
 The advantage of this method is that you can do it after the script has been loaded.
-For an example, see the [read](#read) API docs below.
+For an example, see the documentation for [`read`](#read).